-To help you and your children manage the cost of university, we offer a number of generous scholarships, bursaries and grants.
+To help manage the cost of university, we offer a number of generous scholarships, bursaries and grants.

-Additional guidance and support is available from our Student Financial Guidance team, who can provide expert financial guidance to students and prospective students on a wide range of issues – so you can get expert help before you even apply for university.
-The service is free, confidential, impartial and non-judgmental.
+Our Student Financial Guidance team can provide expert financial guidance to students and prospective students on a wide range of issues.
+The service is free, confidential, impartial and non-judgemental.

-While the team can’t speak to you about your child's specific circumstances, they are always happy to offer general guidance and answer any questions you have.
-Feel free to give them a call, email or pop in to see them at an Open Day.
+While the team can’t speak to you about a student’s specific circumstances, they are always happy to offer general guidance and answer any questions you may have.

-Your child will be expected to start repaying their loan when they are earning over £25,000, so you needn't worry about them being under pressure to pay the money back before they have good graduate job.
-The repayments are automatically taken from wages and are currently calculated at 9% of earnings over £25,000.
-This is quite modest and the payments automatically stop if earning go below the £25,000 threshold.
+A student will be expected to start repaying their loan when they are earning over £27,295, so you needn't worry about them being under pressure to pay the money back before they have good graduate job.
+The repayments are automatically taken from wages and are currently calculated at 9% of earnings over £27,295.
+This is quite modest and the payments automatically stop if earning go below the £27,295 threshold.

 Our Student Financial Guidance team has put together a number of useful resources for this very purpose, which include guidance on keeping track of money, budgeting, saving money, part-time work and even investing money.
 Learn more about keeping track.